Skip to main content

 • Your board must be no larger than 20x70 mm.

-• Your board must have rounded corners.
+• Your board must have rounded corners with 3 mm radius.

 • Your board must only have two copper layers (top and bottom).